samuelfox1/algo-rhythm/README.md

 >## Installation

-1. clone repo
+1. clone the repo to your local machine
 2. open terminal to root directory
-3. run 'npm i' to install dependencies
+3. run 'npm i' to install npm dependencies
 4. run 'npm test' to verify all current tests are passing
-5.

 <br>

 >## Usage

-1. choose an algorithm to practice and navigate to direcory
+1. Choose an algorithm to work on and navigate to direcory `./<folder-name>`
+2. Checkout the README.md in the directory to understand the challenge.
+3. Write code in `<algorithm-name>.js` to solve the challenge, write test suites in `<algorithm-name>.test.js` to verify the algorithm passes any edge cases you can think of.
-2. run npm test <filename>.test.js to run the testing suite for the specific algorithm.
+2. Run npm test `<filename>`.test.js to run the test suite and verify the algorithm and test suite pass as expected.
-3. add any edge cases to testing suites you can think of
-4.
-5.

 <br>